Changdang/Changdang.github.io/_posts/2020-10-09-We-the-people-of-india.md

 author: Trang
 ---

-THE PREAMBLE OF INDIAN CONSTITUTION
+THE PREAMBLE OF INDIAN CONSTITUTION (42nd amendment 1976)

 WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN SOCIALIST SECULAR DEMOCRATIC REPUBLIC and to secure all its citizens: